To search this page, please use the search function of your web browser (ctrl + F).

-If you finish in the top 10% of your age group at the previous GFNY Championship in New York or any GFNY event since, you get to start in the front corral.
+If you finish in the top 20% of your age group at the previous GFNY World Championship NYC, in the top 20% of a Regional Championship or in the top 10% any GFNY event since, you get to start in the front corral.
 Check the list of qualifiers.

 Do I need to be a licensed racer?
 I just want to ride the event as a personal challenge.